Presented by Carmen LeFevre

 This course is offered for 0.4 ASHA CEUs (Intermediate level, Professional area).

-In this 72-minute DVD, Dennis Drayna, Ph.D., of the National Institute on Deafness and Other Communication Disorders, provides an update on recent research findings in the genetics of stuttering.
+In this 72-minute video course, Dennis Drayna, Ph.D., of the National Institute on Deafness and Other Communication Disorders, provides an update on recent research findings in the genetics of stuttering.

 Improve your ability to treat stuttering in preschoolers.
 This one hour and 45 minute program with corresponding handout offers comprehensive and practical strategies for working with young children.
 Featuring Kristin Chmela, M.A., speech-language pathologist and Board Recognized Specialist in Fluency Disorders.